OOoLilyPond/OOoLilyPond/README.md

 ### Compatibility

 OOoLilyPond (OLy) works with recent versions of LibreOffice (6.0.2) and OpenOffice (4.1.5).
 Older versions should work as well.
 It has even been tested with OpenOffice 2.4 without issues.
+Update: Some partial incompatibilities have occured in LibreOffice 6.1.0 to 6.1.4 - see [Issue 22].

 Any content (LilyPond code, templatex, OLy configuration files) created with/for OLy 0.4.x will work with OLy 0.5.x - and vice versa.
 (Fully compatible, forward and backward.)
 Older snippets created with OLy 0.3.x will also work with 0.4.x and 0.5.x, but not (necessarily) vice versa.